 N. Yao, Z. Wang, Handbook of Microscopy for Nanotechnology, Kluwer Academic Publishers (2005)

 C. Brundle, C. Evans, S. Wilson, Encyclopedia of Materials Characterization, Butterworth-Heinemann (1992)

 The program is divided in theoretical and lab classes, 2 and 3 hours per week, respectively.

 The thematics are exposed in the lectures with the support of ppts having updated and detailed information, which are then given to the students.
 Several practical examples are presented, having always in mind to discuss the viability of implementation of the materials and processes at an industrial scale.

 The lab classes try to show in practice how the nanofabrication and nanocharacterization tools mentioned in the lectures work and what are their main limitations.

-The students are evaluated with two tests or alternatively a final exam (60 % of final mark), by one report about the lab classes (20 % ), by an oral presentation (20 %) and by a small lab questionaire on XPS (10 %).
+The students are evaluated with two tests or alternatively a final exam (50 % of final mark) and by 5 questionnaires about the laboratory classes (50 % of final mark).

 The course includes lectures on concepts and applicability of nanofabrication techniques (top-down and bottom-up) and characterization of nanostructures and nanodevices: